BEST OF 2022: The Wombats on Fix Yourself, Not The World

 Listen to this article

-The Wombats have returned with their fifth album, Fix Yourself, Not The World.
+The Wombats returned in 2022 with their fifth album, Fix Yourself, Not The World.
 The follow-up to 2018's Beautiful People Will Ruin Your Life, the record began its life three years ago, before COVID came along and changed the world.

 With frontman Matthew "Murph" Murphy now based in Los Angeles, the trio began work on demos in 2019, but had to record the album proper while in lockdown: Murph remained in California, drummer Dan Haggis was in London and Tord Øverland Knudsen had returned to his native Norway.